Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: Analysis of the Reheating Phase

-The closeness of the above two estimates for $t_{\rm x}-t_i$, obtained from the beginning and intermediate regions of the reheating phase, indicates that the thermilization process begins at around the same time when the back-reaction on the Hubble rate begins to be effective.
-At this cross-over, the estimate for the temperature is $T_{\rm x} \sim 6.3 \times 10^{12} \ {\rm GeV}$.
-For subsequent times $t>t_{\rm x}$, the condition $ \Gamma_{\rm coll}(t)> H(t)$ holds and the process of thermilization continues.
+The above estimates for $t_{\rm th}-t_i$ and $t_{hb}-t_i$, indicates that the thermilization process begins much before the time when the back-reaction on the Hubble rate begins to be effective.
+At the beginning of thermilization $T = T_{\rm th}$, the temperature is estimate from